dschmenk/Arduino/README.md

 # Arduino
-Arduino, Python, and Processing library source code for tethering the Esplora to a PC running Python.
+Arduino, Python, and Processing library source code for tethering the Esplora to a PC running Python/Processing.